 If you need to work under one loop, or a back or front loop, I shall let you know!

 Instructions are given for weaving in your working end.
-When starting the first round of some of the flowers, you can weave the tail end in as you go.
+When starting the first round of some of the flowers, you can start to weave the tail end in as you work around the circle

 Don't forget, you might sometimes want to leave a